 What recourse do citizens have in that scenario?
 What action should they take?
 While the Police have protections from their actions, what protections might a citizen have should they act in good faith to try to protect another person, even against the Police?
 What if they do act?
-I like to think that there are still citizens, perhaps of a certain age and untethered to their cell phones, who can still see reality, and who would have taken a run at those officers to stop them from killing George Floyd, and willing to live with the consequences.
+I like to think that there are still citizens, perhaps of a certain age and untethered to their cell phones, who can still see reality, know what a life and death situation actually looks like outside of the FPS virtual-reality too many people live inside, and who would have taken a run at those officers to stop them from killing George Floyd, and willing to live with the consequences.

-But that was not done, and after Mr. Floyd was in the ambulance and as the autopsy notes state, the EMTs never had a pulse on Mr. Floyd while in the ambulance.
+But that was not done, and after Mr. Floyd was in the ambulance, and as the autopsy notes state, the EMTs never had a pulse on Mr. Floyd.
 Whether they had a pulse on George Floyd when the EMT arriving on the scene walked up and momentarily held two figures to his neck, as he still lay under officer Chauvin’s knee, is unknown at this time.
-All we know is that the notes claim the ambulance team had a flat line in the ambulance and they, and then the team at the hospital, made efforts to revive Mr. Floyd for approximately 1 hour, as Mr. Floyd was not pronounced dead at the hospital until about 9:25.
+All we know is that the notes claim the ambulance team had a flat line in the ambulance and they, and then the team at the hospital, made efforts to revive Mr. Floyd which we surmise lasted for for approximately 1 hour, as Mr. Floyd was not pronounced dead at the hospital until about 9:25.

 The officers who arrested and restrained Mr. Floyd, have now been fired, arrested themselves and charged.

 And they should be prosecuted to the extent the law allows.